 - Ensure children during each academic year have an opportunity to:

 - visit a theatre

 - go on one school trip each year linked to a curriculum area

 - engage in competitive sport’s events with other schools (Years 3-6)

-- take part in a whole school drama production
+- take part in a public performance/presentation

 Please click on the links below to view individual class plans, PE plans and curriculum overview documents, including teaching of Phonics and the Reading Scheme used in Key Stage 1.